Welcome to My Personal Website

 🔧 Research & Robotics

-I spend my days at DST contributing to maritime robotics and automation projects, developing software, and ensuring robotic systems are both reliable and intuitive.
+I spent my days at DST contributing to maritime robotics and automation projects, developing software, and ensuring robotic systems are both reliable and intuitive.

 📚 Sharing Knowledge